microsoft/pxt-arcade/docs/skillmap/forest/forest5.md

 ## 6. Healthy Forests

-The crew needs to know how engulfed the forest is.
+The crew needs to know the progress of the fire.
 Add another hud to share information on how much of the forest is still healthy.

 ---